lmzuccarelli/rust-registry-tool/README.md

 ## Overview

-This is a simple cli tool that can query a remote registry to get a list of images, a list of tags for a specific image, the e-tag for a specific manifest as wel las copy from file base oci or dockerv2 images to a remote registry and vice versa, it does not do any registry to registry copy and from disk to remote mirror registry
+This is a simple cli tool that can query a remote registry to get a list of images, a list of tags for a specific image, the e-tag for a specific manifest

 ## Usage